Having trouble choosing between a CMS and a framework for your web development project?

 2. Umbraco – Umbraco was launched in 2004 and is one of the leading CMS built systems with a .NET framework.
 It boasts user-friendly features and flexible content management strategy.

 3. Drupal – Drupal is another open-source CMS.
 It is often used in content-heavy systems or for social publishing sites.
-With its large selection of extension modules, Drupal offers extensive opportunities for customization.
+With its large selection of plugins, Drupal offers extensive opportunities for customization.

 Widely used closed-source CMS include:

 1. Sharepoint – Sharepoint is a simple yet powerful closed-source CMS that integrates with MS Office.
 It offers a clean flow of managing your content, as well as communication between individuals and teams in your company.

 2. CushyCMS – CushyCMS is designed for fast editing of websites and content.
 There are no add-ons available as everything is built in.
 CushyCMS is known for its simplicity and is best for smaller websites.

 3. Sitecore – Sitecore is a CMS developed in 2001 using .NET.
 It boasts a customer-centric approach with features that support marketers to enhance UX through analysis.
 It is used mostly by enterprises with a bigger budget and those interested in content personalization and marketing.

 4. Kentico – Kentico is a relatively new CMS developed in 2006.
 It prides itself as the only platform that is fully integrated with ASP.NET, ecommerce, and other marketing solutions.
 Because of its newness, it still lacks the functionality of other CMS and is not as easy to use.

 5. Shopify – Shopify is another closed source ecommerce platform.
 With Shopify, hosting, payment integration, and even a content platform is provided out of the box.
 However, you have limited control of the changes you can make.